nikhilniwdunge/my_Test_udo/README.md

 Choose one of the following options:

-1. Download the latest stable release [here](https://github.com/webdriverio/cucumber-boilerplate/archive/master.zip) or clone the git repo — `git clone https://github.com/webdriverio/cucumber-boilerplate.git`
+1. Download the latest stable release or clone the git repo

 2. Then:
 - Copy the files to your project into a directory like `/integrationtests` (note the hidden files!)